 - eating a healthful diet

-Hepatitis C is considered a manageable condition.
-New antiviral drugs have proven effective at fighting off the virus, and living a healthy lifestyle can help to treat hepatitis C effectively.
+Doctors consider hepatitis C to be a manageable condition.
+New antiviral drugs have proven effective at fighting the virus, and lifestyle interventions can support recovery.

 Currently, there is no vaccine to protect against hepatitis C, but preventive measures can reduce the risk of infection.